vit0rr/portfolio/data/blog/introduction-to-rust.md

 Integers can be unsigned(`usize`) or signed(`isize`).

-`Usigned` -> is for values that can't be negative.
+`Unsigned` -> is for values that can't be negative.
 Ensure positive values OR if you don't need negative integers.
 Like memory address

 `Signed` -> is for values that can be negative.
 Like offsets to addresses.
 Examples of integers: